malgamves/CollaborativeMSPaint/README.md

 - Clone the repository.
 - Sign Up for [PubNub](https://www.pubnub.com/) and get your API keys in your Dashboard
 - Replace the text `<secret>` in `index.html` and `app.js` with your API Keys
-- Get [Node and Npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) running and install `http-server` by running `npm -g i http-server`
+- Get [node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) running and install `http-server` by running `npm -g i http-server`
 - Run `http-server` in your terminal
 - Get your art on...